dans-art/plek/README.md

 # plek
-This is just a example, taken form a big custom Plugin for Wordpress.
+This is just a example, taken form a large Plugin for Wordpress developed by Daniel Spycher.
-It extends some of The Event Calendar and Wordpress functionalities.
+The real Plugin extends some of The Event Calendar and Wordpress functionalities.